matlipowicz/matlipowicz/README.md

 <h3>I'm an aspiring front-end developer who loves to program in JavaScript**.
 I am employed as a Web Product Implementation Specialist working on behalf of Google based in Poland.</h3>

-<h3>I am currently working on mastering :open_book: React and TypeScript along with Supabase.</h3> :
+<h3>I am currently working on mastering :man_student: React and TypeScript along with Supabase.</h3>

 :telephone: If you want to reach me: